• Skip to primary navigation

 Calories: 119 calCarbohydrates: 8 gProtein: 8 gFat: 7 gSodium: 662 mgFiber: 3 gSugar: 4 g

-Posted by Mary Ann on June 4, 2011; Updated on September 16, 2021Filed Under: Oven Recipes, Vegetables, Vegetarian (or Vegetarian Option) Recipes
+Posted by Mary Ann; Updated on September 15, 2024Filed Under: 5 Ingredients or Fewer Recipes, Oven Recipes, Summer, Vegetable Sides, Vegetarian (or Vegetarian Option) Recipes

 Reader Interactions